Setting up HTTPS and SSL on WordPress

 From July this year, the Chrome web browser will start labelling all web pages that do not have HTTPS as “Not secure“.
 This could cause some confusion, potentially giving your users the impression that your website has been hacked, or that it has some other security issue.
 Whatever else it does, it certainly won’t give a good impression.

 HTTPS requires an SSL certificate, which will need to be installed on your web server by your hosting company, and they may have already done so.
-SSL Shopper have a simple form that you can use to check if you have a certificate (www.sslshopper.com/ssl-checker.html).
+Website Planet have a simple form that you can use to check if you have a certificate (https://www.websiteplanet.com/webtools/ssl-checker/).

 Simply enter your website address and click the button.
-The results include a lot of detail, but if they are all green ticks, then you have a certificate correctly installed.
+The results include a lot of detail, but if the shield is green with a tick, then you have a certificate correctly installed.
 If you don’t have an SSL certificate, check your web hosting company’s documentation to find out how to add one.
 Some offer them for free, others charge extra.
-You can then use the SSL Shopper site to check that it is installed and set up.
+You can then use the SSL checker again to check that it is installed and set up.

 Now that you have the certificate, you need to make sure that browsers actually view your pages over HTTPS instead of HTTP.
 If you’re using WordPress, I recommend the One Click SSL plugin.